imclab/commuterData/README.md

 * Nested Squares chosen as Vis #2 format
 * Top 3 states for all 6 categories needed
 * Dual filter needed for population shift
-* Percentage vs. Absolute Value of population needed
-* DoD still needed

 Additional	linking	between	1	and	2	should	be	present so	that	if	that	state	shown	in	1	is also	present	in	2,	both	should	be	highlighted	when	moused	over.
-* Linking/Brushing needed once Vis #2 created

 To Recap
 You	need	two	visualizations.
-* One	to	show	break-down	by	state
+* One	to	show	break-down	by	state	(completed)
-** allows the	state	to	be	selected	somehow
+* allows the	state	to	be	selected	somehow	(completed)
-** needs	to	have	details	on	demand
+* needs	to	have	details	on	demand (completed)
-* One	to	show	top	3	of	each	category
+* One	to	show	top	3	of	each	category (completed)
-** needs	to	filterable
+* needs	to	filterable (completed)
-** needs	to	be	able	to	switch	between	percentages	and	straight	numbers ** needs	to	have	brushing	and	linking	within	itself
+* needs	to	be	able	to	switch	between	percentages	and	straight	numbers
+* needs	to	have	brushing	and	linking	within	itself
-** needs	to	have	details	on	demand
+* needs	to	have	details	on	demand (completed)
-** Brushing/Linking	between	the	two	visualizations	is	required
+* Brushing/Linking	between	the	two	visualizations	is	required